Man who escaped custody, evaded police for 18 years, arrested in northern Kansas

 NORTON, Kan.
 (KSNW) — A Wisconsin man was arrested by Norton police on Monday, stemming from outstanding warrants in Kenosha County, Wisconsin.

-A news release from the Norton Police Department says that on May 23, police conducted a traffic stop on W. Holme St. in Norton, Kansas.
+A news release from the Norton Police Department says that on May 23, police conducted a traffic stop on Holme Street in Norton.
 The driver of the vehicle was identified as Dale Farris Sessions.

 During the traffic stop, the officer learned the driver, Sessions, had outstanding warrants for probation violation and two counts of failure to register as a sex offender.
 He was taken into custody without incident.